norman-thomas/CarND-Behavioral-Cloning-P3/README.md

 _________________________________________________________________
 ```

 In total there around about `306,693` trainable params.
-This is considerably less than the NVidia model, which had `5,171,319` trainable params, which results is much higher memory consumption and more computation needed to train the model.
+This is considerably less than the NVidia model, which had `559,419` trainable params, which results in higher memory consumption and more computation needed to train the model.
 Consequentially, the NVidia model requires more training data.
-Even with the smaller `66 x 200 x 3` input size the NVidia model assumes, Keras reports `Trainable params: 1,595,511.0`.
+With the smaller `66 x 200 x 3` input size the NVidia model assumes, Keras reports `Trainable params: 252,219.0`.

 ### 2. Attempts to reduce overfitting in the model